KanishaLiyanage/gamedudes-blog-web-expressjs/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This Blog website is made for my university assignment.

-This Blog website is only for gamers who are like to post upcoming games, share experiences about played games, and post latest news all about gaming platform.
+This Blog website is only for gamers who are like to post upcoming games, share experiences about played games, and post the latest news all about gaming platforms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>